 crontab -e

-- Type o to enter editing mode and start a new line of text.
+- Type 'o' to enter editing mode and start a new line.

-- Type the following line, replacing username with your own A2 Hosting account username:
+- Enter the following line, replacing 'username' with your A2 Hosting account username:

 * * * * * cd ${HOME}/public_html; /usr/local/bin/php -q wp-cron.php

-- Press Esc, type :wq and then press Enter.
-The new cron job settings take effect immediately.
+- Press Esc, type ':wq', and press Enter.
+Your new cron job settings will take effect immediately.

 Comments